intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Deliberate exclusion of problematic implementations is an important tool that can ensure that the interoperability of a protocol remains viable.
-While backward compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.
+While backward-compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.